 On the other hand, people tend to make their mortgage payment, and credit bureaus like to see installment loan debt rather than just credit card debt.

 By taking on more debt on your home, you can actually end up raising your score.
-If you have low scores, consider a bad-credit home equity loan,
+If you have low scores, consider home equity loans with no credit check,

 Those are the best five reasons to consolidate your debt with your second mortgage.